martinduke/quic-version-aliasing/draft-duke-quic-protected-initial.md

 packet, thus validating that there is no downgrade attack.

-Upon receipt of a Fallback packet, a client SHOULD wait for a probe timeout (PTO) before sending a client hello using the fallback salt.
-This verifies that the attacker can not only observe Initial packets and inject Fallbacks, but also drop either the client or server Initial.
+Upon receipt of a Fallback packet, a client SHOULD wait for a probe timeout (PTO) before sending a client hello using the fallback salt, to check if a valid server Initial arrives.
+This neutralizes attackers that can inject Fallback packets but not drop Initials.

+The client MAY alter its Initial Packet to sanitize sensitive information and obtain either a correct ECHConfig or an aliased version before proceeding with its true connection attempt.
+However, the client Initial MUST lead to the authentication of a domain name the client trusts to provide accurate cryptographic information (possibly the public_name from the ECHConfig).
+Advice for the Outer ClientHello in Section 10.5 of {{ECHO}} applies here.

 ## Initial Packet Injection